 SAL interns acquire hands-on experience and training in many aspects of marketing and communications, while also gaining a good understanding of nonprofit literary arts.
-Marketing & Communications interns assist SAL’s Associate Director and SAL’s Events Associate & Content Editor with content production, sales efforts, and implementing the year’s programs.
+Marketing & Communications interns assist SAL’s Associate Director and SAL’s Communications Manager with content production, sales efforts, and implementing the year’s programs.

 Interns play an invaluable role at Seattle Arts & Lectures; they are trusted ambassadors that help SAL achieve its mission.
 Staff members are supportive of interns, receive them as co-workers, and provide them with appropriate training and experience.
 SAL interns accomplish a variety of important tasks while gaining insight and experience toward their future careers—most not only enhance or gain specific skill development in their areas of interest, but also enhance their project management and communication skills.